DHCSSza/escalator-sadilar/content/post/2024/02/Federica_Gazzelloni/index.md

 I find these communities useful because they provide a supportive and inclusive environment where members can learn from each other, share resources, and collaborate on projects.
-Both R4DS and RLadies are accessible and welcoming to women, offering mentorship programs, workshops, and online forums for discussion and support.
+Both R4DS and R-Ladies are accessible and welcoming to women, offering mentorship programs, workshops, and online forums for discussion and support.